 You don’t always have time to develop a full strategy so hiring a local marketing consultant may be helpful.
 But keep in mind, that when it comes to building a successful online presence, there isn’t necessarily one right way.

 You want to keep your business true to you and your purpose while strategizing your reach and growth.

-Here are just a few small businesses that did well by using a consultant:
+Here are just a few small businesses that did well by using a local marketing consultant:

 1) The first step was to find their target audience through research.
 Then we created a list of 10 keywords that would bring customers into our store.
 We then used Google Adwords to advertise on search engines and paid $5 per click.
 This brought us over 1,000 new visitors every month!
 With this amount of exposure, we were able to increase sales 20% within 6 months.